mzamora1/Engineering-Project/README.md

 ## Instructions to run program:
  1. [Download Visual Studio Code](https://code.visualstudio.com/Download)
  1. [Clone repository](https://github.com/mzamora1/Engineering-Project/archive/main.zip) on your computer (click green 'code' button on github and select 'Download zip')
- 1. Unzip downloaded file into a new folder and open that folder in VS code
+ 1. Unzip downloaded folder and open that folder in VS code
  1. Download Live Server Extension
     * Press (ctrl + shift + x) on windows or click the bottom 'extensions' button on the left side of VS code
     * Search for 'ritwickdey.liveserver'